 Security Keys are another possible solution.
 They take away the threat of passwords and tie the MFA to the user who is requesting access, but there are both usability and security issues that come up with Keys.

 Years ago, for example, RSA had to reissue security keys to all their SecureID customers due to a corporate breach and exposure of private key information.
 Think of the loss of productivity for those customers.
-Or, what if one simply lost the key.
+Or, what if one simply lost the key?
 This would require cutting off access, ordering a new key, and going through the entire setup process again.
 Meanwhile, employees couldn’t access the resources they needed to work.
-Not only is it costly due to lost time, but the cost for tech support and key replacement is significant.
+Not only is it costly due to lost time, but the cost of tech support and key replacement is significant.

 What’s more, keys are often left in their devices, which opens up another set of potential issues.